 - Graduated School of Economy of Kyoto University in 1980, gained Master of Science in 1992 from MIT Sloan School.

 CSO (Chief Strategy Officer)

 At McKinsey & Co., Fumihiro Oba was in charge of planning and implementing growth strategies, company reform projects, and new business planning for clients in many industries including the electronics, telecommunications, healthcare, automobile, and publishing.
 He joined ICMG in 2005.

 He has developed numerous reform programs that organically connect a company’s sources of value such as its human resources, relationships, and organizing abilities to strategies.
 He has led reform projects by working integrally with Japanese and overseas companies in areas of growth strategies formulation, company reform projects, corporate integration, innovation, and business development initiatives.
 He specializes in helping companies, by taking a holistic view of their business, to enhance their ability to generate continuous results through both business and organizational strategies.

 - Master’s degree from the Graduate School of Science and Technology at Keio University.

 MBA from INSEAD.

-Board Member and CFO (Chief Financial Officer)
+CFO (Chief Financial Officer)